Bladder Cancer

 • Patient must have Eastern Cooperative Oncology Group (ECOG) performance status 0-2.

-• Patient must have locally advanced (unresectable or not amenable to curative intent therapy) or metastatic urothelial cancer
+• Patient must have locally advanced (unresectable and/or not amenable to curative intent therapy) or metastatic urothelial cancer

 • Patient must have measurable disease per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.
 Baseline imaging must be obtained ≤ 35 days prior to randomization

-• Patient must have the following prior treatment.
-Patient must have had progression on or after the immediate prior therapy
+• Patient must have the following prior treatment(s).
+Patient must have had progression on or after the immediate prior anti-cancer therapy

-• Patient must have had prior exposure to anti-PD(L)1 therapy [anti -PD(L)1 monotherapy or as a combination regimen in any disease/therapy setting for UC.
-Patients must have received at least 1 dose of anti-PD(L)1 therapy * NOTE: Anti-PD(L)1 therapy does not need to be the most recent therapy received prior to enrollment on this protocol
+• Patient must have had prior exposure to anti-PD(L)1 therapy [anti -PD(L)1 monotherapy or as a combination regimen in any disease/therapy setting for UC].
+Patients must have received at least 1 dose of anti-PD(L)1 therapy * NOTE: Anti-PD(L)1 therapy does not need to be the most recent therapy received prior to enrollment on this protocol * NOTE: Patient must not have had progression within 12 weeks of starting their first anti-PD(L) 1 therapy, even if anti-PD-(L)1 treatment was given in more than one lines of therapy

-• Patient must have received prior enfortumab vedotin in any disease/therapy setting unless contraindicated per physician
+• Patient must have received prior enfortumab vedotinor any other Nectin-4 directed therapy or other MMAE-containing therapy in any disease/therapy setting unless contraindicated per physician

-• Patient must have had no prior exposure to sacituzumab govitecan or other TROP-2 directed therapies or antibody-drug conjugate that contains topo-isomerase I inhibitor, e.g. trastuzumab deruxtecan
+• Patient must have had no prior exposure to Sacituzumab govitean-hziy or other TROP-2 directed therapies or antibody-drug conjugate that contains topo-isomerase I inhibitor, e.g. trastuzumab deruxtecan

 • Patient must have Bellmunt score of 0-2.
-The Bellmunt score assesses a patient’s risk and is calculated based upon ECOG PS, the hemogloblin level and presence of liver metastases
+The Bellmunt score assesses a patient’s risk and is calculated based on ECOG PS, hemogloblin level and presence of liver metastases

-• Patient must not have any history of grade 3 or higher immune-related adverse events on prior anti-PD1/L1, except for endocrinopathies on adequate hormone therapy repletion and clinically insignificant laboratory abnormalities
+• Patient must not have history of grade 3 or higher immune-related adverse events on prior anti-PD1/L1, except for endocrinopathies on adequate hormone therapy repletion and/or clinically insignificant laboratory abnormalities

 • Patient must not be pregnant or breast-feeding due to the potential harm to an unborn fetus and possible risk for adverse events in nursing infants with the treatment regimens being used.
 All patients of childbearing potential must have a blood test or urine study within 14 days prior to randomization to rule out pregnancy.
 A patient of childbearing potential is defined as anyone, regardless of whether they have undergone tubal ligation, who meets the following criteria: 1) has achieved menarche at some point, 2) has not undergone a hysterectomy or bilateral oophorectomy; or 3) has not been naturally postmenopausal (amenorrhea following cancer therapy does not rule out childbearing potential) for at least 24 consecutive months (i.e., has had menses at any time in the preceding 24 consecutive months).
 Patient must not nurse infants while on protocol treatment and for 4 months after the last dose of protocol treatment